itw-dataset/itw-devkit/README.md

 ## 1. Dataset Viewing

-The train and test splits of Into The Wilderness are available for viewing, including RGB images, depth maps and terrain segmentation maps.
+The train and test splits of Into The Wilderness are available for viewing, including RGB images, raw depth maps, processed depth maps and terrain segmentation maps.

 ### 1.1.
 Viewing links